healer-125/porag/README.md

 ## Roadmap & Future Enhancements

-PoRAG is actively evolving.
+ProRAG is actively evolving.
 Below are planned and aspirational features aligned with the latest advancements in the Python and AI ecosystem:

 ### Near-Term